HOW TO: Report Expenses

 • Employees: UC Davis employees can prepare and submit their own AggieExpense reports or they may assign a delegate who can prepare reports on their behalf.

-• Non-employees: AggieExpense reports for non-employees must be prepared and submitted by a delegate and must include a completed Non-Employee Certification form
+• Non-employees: AggieExpense reports for non-employees must be prepared and submitted by a delegate and must include a completed Non-Employee Certification form.

 • Report Type: Choose the correct Event/Trip Type as this determines the required fields and business rules.
 Visit Expense Reports for more information.